TheSilentOne-creator/The-Book-of-the-Night-Keeper/README.md

     - This is a reading guide/companion.
 It's targeted at those classic "black books" (like *Computer Networking*, *Computer Systems: A Programmer's Perspective*).
     - I won't read the book for you, but I will tell you **which chapters are must-knows for interviews, which algorithms are essential for writing exploits, and which theories you can skip.**
     - **What you'll unlock:** A computer science brain.
 From then on, any new vulnerability or framework will just look like permutations and combinations of fundamental principles.

 ---

+#### How to learn?

+This tutorial is entirely for absolute beginners, even if you don't know the most basic tools.

+To keep the foundational tools (`01`–`04`) from feeling boring and to get you into the fun of security knowledge as soon as possible, here's the recommended learning path:

+1. **Start with `01.
+Mastering Markdown`**
+   This is the **markup language** (think Word, but pure text!) you'll use for writing documents, taking notes, and even **drafting vulnerability reports**.
+It's the writing foundation of your entire journey.

+2. **Next, move on to `02.
+Mastering VS Code`**
+   Once mastered, this will be your **ultimate weapon** for writing code, taking notes, composing Markdown… your core workbench.

+3. **Then comes `03.
+VIM in 10 Lessons` — it's a bit challenging**
+   But you have to learn it.
+Because when you're finally ~~hacking into~~ operating a server, the built-in editor won't be VSCode—it'll be VIM.
+   **To soothe your bruised soul, while you're learning VIM, you can start watching the "Season Zero — The Spark" of `05.
+This Is Cybersecurity`.**
+   This season takes you back to the original hacker spirit and culture.
+It's basically story time, but it's incredibly fun and helps you understand the roots of the security world.

+4. **Once you've finally learned and internalized VIM, the next stop is `04.
+Git & GitHub by the Horns`**
+   You already know what these two do.
+   At this point, you can **split your time**: continue with Git & GitHub on one side, and officially dive into **Season One** of `05.
+This Is Cybersecurity` on the other!

+After that, you can follow the rest of `This Is Cybersecurity (6 Seasons)` in order.

+---